Pipedrive vs Salesforce for Consultant CRM Pipelines 2026

 - AI-driven deal prioritization and email assistance provide enough intelligence

-- Your budget caps CRM spend under $100/month total
+- Your budget caps CRM spend based on cost and team size

 - You lack (and don't want to hire) dedicated Salesforce admin resources